devskale/python-utils/packages/credgoo/README.md

 - `--url`: Custom Google Apps Script URL (defaults to built-in URL)
 - `--cache-dir`: Custom cache directory (defaults to ~/.config/api_keys)
 - `--no-cache`: Bypass cache and force retrieval from Google Sheets
+- `--update`: Update cached key: checks if another key is online, updates it, and provides verbose output if the online key has changed.
 - `--save {all,token,key,url,none}`: Specify which credentials to persist (default: `all`).
 Use `token`, `key`, or `url` to save specific parts, or `none` to disable saving.

 ### Python API